habi/EAWAG-manuscript/manuscript.md

 The presented method offers an insight and algorithm on how to perform tomographic scans, preview and analyze micro-computer tomographic datasets of a large collection of fishes.
 The workflow is relying only on free and open-source software and can thus be used and verified independently by any interested reader.
 All the Jupyter notebook described herein is also freely available online [@doi:10.5281/zenodo.6798632].

-[TODO]: # (Provide *one* head scan, so that we can link to it in the notebook and write "The notebook can be run in your browser without installing any software via Binder [@doi:10.25080/majora-4af1f417-011] by [clicking a single button](https://mybinder.org/v2/gh/habi/eawag/HEAD) in the [README file](https://github.com/habi/EAWAG/blob/master/README.md) of the [project repository](https://github.com/habi/EAWAG) [@doi:10.5281/zenodo.6798632]." or something analogous.)

 ## Acknowledgments {.page_break_before}